-Install ElastiFlow on Ubuntu 18.04 – Part 1: Installing Ubuntu
+Install ElastiFlow on Ubuntu 18.04 – Part 1: How to install Ubuntu

 This tutorial is broken up into 4 parts.
-One for installing the Ubuntu server.
+One to demonstrate how to install Ubuntu server.
 One for installing and configuring Elastic Stack.
 One on how to implement ElastiFlow on top of it all.
 And finally one on how to properly maintain the solution.

 - Create a new VM with a 40GB hard disk and at least 4GB of RAM.